 Anger is a helpful emotion for action and motivation- if something is not right, feeling anger can make us do something to change the circumstances.
 Anger, however, is different to and not the same as aggression or violence.
 Anger is a natural emotion, whereas aggression and violence are outward behaviours that are chosen, which serve to intimidate, belittle, and cause harm to someone else.

-It’s how we manage our reactions and behaviours that stem from anger that can be the difference between creating positive change, or perpetually needing to deal with the unwanted consequences of an angry outburst.
+It’s how we manage our reactions and behaviours through Anger Management that can be the difference between creating positive change, or perpetually needing to deal with the unwanted consequences of an angry outburst.

 Below are the 10 common types of anger expression.
 See if you can identify the ways you most commonly choose to react in anger and what core beliefs might underpin your view of emotions.
 Clarifying your beliefs about emotions, and your anger pattern type – and learning simple strategies to manage that type of expression – is the key to healthily expressing your emotions to help you get your needs met without violating others.